microsoft/dotnet/dotnet-developer-projects.md

   * [FsEye](https://github.com/swensensoftware/fseye) - A visual object tree inspector for the F# Interactive.
   * [FsharpLint](https://github.com/fsprojects/FSharpLint) - Lint tool for F#.
   * [FsPickler](https://github.com/nessos/FsPickler) - Serialization library that facilitates the distribution of .NET objects.
+  * [Git Extensions](https://github.com/gitextensions/gitextensions) - A feature packed and extensible Windows UI tool for managing git repositories, it also integrates with Windows Explorer and Microsoft Visual Studio (2015/2017/2019).
   * [Fusion++](https://github.com/awaescher/Fusion) - A modern alternative to the Microsoft Assembly Binding Log Viewer (FUSLOGVW.exe).
   * [GitLink](https://github.com/GitTools/GitLink) - Command-line tool to make .NET open source accessible without the need for a symbols server
   * [GitVersion](https://github.com/GitTools/GitVersion) - Use convention to derive a SemVer product version from a GitFlow based repository.